 Ladies and gentlemen, the wait is already over.
 Here we are, eight days into 2015 and we already have a film that we can collectively hold aloft and declare the worst film of the year.
-Taken 3 (or Tak3n, as it’s called in the adverts but inexplicably not in the movie itself) is simultaneously the most fun you’ll have in a cinema all year; the filmmakers were clearly intending an action-oriented, male-skewing melodrama, but have instead made the funniest comedy of the year.
+Taken 3 (or Tak3n, as it’s called in the adverts, but inexplicably not in the movie itself) is the most fun you’ll have in a cinema all year; the filmmakers were clearly intending to craft an action-oriented, male-skewing melodrama, but have instead made a ridiculous comedy that needs to be seen to be believed.
 Your jaw will frequently be on the floor gaping in disbelief if it isn’t already aching from laughing.

 In Taken 2, Megaton repeatedly stole songs from the Drive soundtrack to use in ways that threatened to ruin my enjoyment of them; here, he uses locations from Drive for his own piss-poor action sequences.
 He seems to think that by using elements from a superior action movie, he’s making one himself – and it’s this level of directorial incompetence and all-round lack of self-awareness that makes this whole train-wreck of a movie so compelling.
-He presumably even thinks that his own Taken 2 was a masterpiece- he ends this movie with the exact same shot, like Kubrick self-referencing 2001 in A Clockwork Orange.
+He presumably even thinks that his own Taken 2 was a masterpiece; he ends this movie with the exact same shot, like Kubrick self-referencing 2001 in A Clockwork Orange.